Given Ireland's low level of broadleaf forestry cover, a paltry 2% of our land area, our native often ancient

 Hedgerows can be stunning to look at, as the flowering trees and shrubs start the show in late winter and early spring.

-The first show stopper is the Blackthorn, Prunus spinosa which carpets itself in a dusting of small pristine white flowers, before even its leaves have even appeared.
-A vital first source of pollen and nectar for the first emerging of our hibernating pollinators.
-It follows in autumn with a profusion of purple little plums known as sloes, another food source for our birds and mammals and can be used to make a fantastic fruity sloe gin liqueur!.
+The first show stopper is the Blackthorn, Prunus spinosa which carpets itself in a dusting of small pristine white flowers from early march before even its leaves have even appeared.
+A vital first source of pollen and nectar for pollinators emerging from hibernation.
+It follows in autumn with a profusion of purple little plums known as sloes, another food source for our birds and mammals and a fruit that can be used to make a fantastic fruity sloe gin liqueur!.

-Then follows the Willow, Salix sp. of which these are many sub species, which interestingly has separate male and female forms, the male tree covering itself in pollen laden yellow catkins and the female in nectar rich lime green catkins.
+Then follows the Willow, Salix sp. which explodes into flower next in late march.
+It interestingly has separate male and female forms, the male tree covering itself in pollen laden yellow catkins and the female in nectar rich lime green catkins.

 Then comes in late April and into May our stunning Whitethorn Cratageus monogyna which is covered in flowers that can range from white to white infused with pink.
 Following on later in Autumn with branches laden down with scarlet red berries, haws, a feast for our native birds and slightly later, our visiting migrants escaping the colder winters from more northern countries.